Crysis73/betterflye-mobile/Documentation/User.md

 1. Create an account on the Betterflye platform
 2. Login using their created credentials
 3. See their unique user QR Code, which directs anyone who scans it to their profile page on the Betterflye website
+4. Scan a QR code, whose results are displayed in the app
+5. View initiatives from the Betterflye platform
-4. Log out of their account.
+6. Log out of their account

 ## Create An Account

 To create an account, after opening the application, press the sign up button.
 You'll be directed to a screen where you can enter in your first name, your last name, and tick a checkbox confirming that you are at least 13 years old.

 After entering in the above information, press the next button, and you'll be directed to a page where you can enter in your username, email, and password.
-Once you've finished entering in that information, click sign up!
+Once you've finished entering in that information, click "Create Account"!

 ## Login to your Account